 Description

-DESCRIPTION: the memorial takes the form of a hexagonal cenotaph with a three-handled urn on top with swags hanging from the handles.
-Between the swags are lion masks in relief.
-A carved relief below the urn has representations relating to the First World War including an aircraft, a tank, and an airship.
-On three of the bottom corners of the obelisk are large shields bearing the arms of the Army, Navy and RAF in relief.
-On the other three sides of the memorial are tall marble plaques.
+It takes the form of a hexagonal cenotaph topped with a three-handled urn from which swags hang, interspersed with lion masks in relief.
+A carved relief below the urn depicts scenes relating to the First World War, including an aircraft, a tank, and an airship.
+Large shields bearing the arms of the Army, Navy, and RAF are carved into three of the lower corners.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.